-The struggle was definitely real: Kids today are lucky enough to have never bootlegged some baby powder to use on their strands.
+The struggle was definitely real with dry shampoo: Kids today are lucky enough to have never bootlegged some baby powder to use on their strands.
 Before we first learned how to use dry shampoo, we all started with the real stuff, a.k.a. talcum powder.

-Although our enterprising ancestors took to the use of clay powder and starch to deodorize their wigs—giving birth to the first-generation dry shampoos—it regained popularity in the 1940s when women started looking for ways to refresh their elaborate hairstyles without ruining them with water.
+Although our enterprising ancestors took to the use of clay powder and starch to deodorize their wigs in the 1700s—giving birth to the first-generation dry shampoos—it regained popularity in the 1940s when women started looking for ways to refresh their elaborate hairstyles without ruining them with water.
 Then came the matte-everything trend of the 1990s, where clever girls and guys took to sprinkling baby powder directly on their crowns to revive and punkify locks without that freshly-rinsed sheen.

 Cut to today’s iterations, which include both aerosol and simple powder versions, which are used primarily for mopping up excess grease on our scalp without wetting—a literal dry-clean, if you will.
-Read on to learn how to use dry shampoo and some of our top dry shampoo favorites.
+Read on to learn how to use dry shampoo and peep some of our top dry shampoo picks:

 How to Use Dry Shampoo: A Simple Tutorial